ActualLab/Fusion/docs/Overview.md

 5. **"Caching"** is just a fancy way of saying "we store the results of computations somewhere and reuse them without running the actual computation again".
-   * Typically "caching" implies use of high-performance key-value stores with some built-in invalidation policies (LRU, timer-based expiration, etc.), but...
+   * Typically, "caching" implies use of high-performance key-value stores with some built-in invalidation policies (LRU, timer-based expiration, etc.), but...
    * If we define "caching" broadly, even storing the data in CPU